It was the greatest goal of his life.

 Sailing into the box from the left corner of the field, the box flew over the heads of a series of defenders.
 Nico Calabria, a high school senior at the time, readied himself.
 He had shaken off his defender, carving out some space in the crowded penalty area.
 Launching himself into the air, he acrobatically connected with the ball, sending a powerful shot off his left boot into the back of the net.

-The goal, scored in the fall of 2012, proved to be the game’s decider, giving Massachusetts’ Concord-Carlisle High School Varsity Soccer Team the win over a fierce rival.
+The goal, scored in the fall of 2012, was instrumental in giving Massachusetts’ Concord-Carlisle High School Varsity Soccer Team the win over a fierce rival.
 Calabria’s technique would not have looked out of place in the English Premier League, the best soccer league in the world.
 In fact, a clip of the goal would be loaded up to YouTube, where it would become an overnight sensation, eventually garnering over 1.8 million views.

 It would be a special moment for any player.
 The thing is, Calabria scored the goal on crutches.
 He’s only got one leg: his left one.
 Born with a congenital limb deficiency, he’s missing his right leg and the right side of his hip, for reasons even his doctors don’t fully understand But only having one leg hasn’t stopped Calabria from competing in sports.
 He’s scaled Mount Kilimanjaro, starred in a PowerAde commercial, and competed in soccer internationally.